simukappu/activity_notification/docs/Functions.md

 gem 'slack-notifier'
 ```

-Then, write `require 'activity_notification/optional_targets/slack'` statement in your notifiable model and set *ActivityNotification::OptionalTarget::Slack* to *acts_as_notifiable* with *:webhook_url* and *:target_username* initializing parameters. *:webhook_url* is created WebHook URL and required, *:target_username* is target's slack user name as String value, symbol method name or lambda function and is optional.
+Then, write `require 'activity_notification/optional_targets/slack'` statement in your notifiable model and set *ActivityNotification::OptionalTarget::Slack* to *acts_as_notifiable* with *:webhook_url* and *:target_username* initializing parameters. *:webhook_url* is created WebHook URL and required, *:target_username* is target's slack username as String value, symbol method name or lambda function and is optional.
 Any other options for `Slack::Notifier.new` are available as initializing parameters.
 See [Github slack-notifier](https://github.com/stevenosloan/slack-notifier) and [API Reference of Class: Slack::Notifier](http://www.rubydoc.info/gems/slack-notifier/1.5.1/Slack/Notifier) for more details.

 ```ruby